pub struct Request<Op>where

 F: FnOnce(Op) -> Eff,

-Serialize this effect request using effect
+Serialize this effect request using effect as a constructor

 for a serializable Effect Eff